 Thank you for visiting my website.
+I’m a writer and performing who also likes to offer creativity coaching services to others.
 I’ve tried to make the site as user-friendly as possible, but here are some tips if you are looking for something specific:

 If you are interested in learning more about the books I’ve written and edited, click here.